oracle/cloudtestdrive/DataScience/prereq2/lab.md

 ### Option 2: Manual installation steps to provision network resources and the Data Science service

 This approach is recommended if you already have other services / configurations made in your Oracle Cloud tenancy.

+This consists of the following:
+- Create a user group for your data scientists.
+- Create a compartment for your data science work.
+- Create the VCN and subnet necessary to give your data scientists egress access to the public internet from a notebook session.
+- Create the proper policies to give your data scientists access to the data science service.
+- Provision the Data Science service (Project and Notebook)

 If this is the case, please follow the detailed provisioning steps [here](https://docs.cloud.oracle.com/en-us/iaas/data-science/data-science-tutorial/tutorial/get-started.htm#concept_tpd_33q_zkb).